 Apprentices are required to be employed for a minimum of 30 hours per week for the full duration of the Apprenticeship and to be released to complete their University studies during working time.

 At the end of the apprenticeship, apprentices will receive:

-All applicants must have Level 2 Maths and English or equivalent, or must commit to completing this alongside the programme.
+All applicants must have Level 2 Maths and English at grades A* - C or equivalent, or must commit to completing this alongside the programme.

 Employers with a payroll in excess of £3 million will be subject to the Apprenticeship Levy and any funds paid out can be used to fund participation in apprenticeship programmes.
 Employers with a payroll below £3 million are eligible for funding, which will cover at least 95% of the cost of apprenticeship programmes.

 We will support you every step of the way to implement the Architect Masters Degree Apprenticeship at your organisation, whether you intend to upskill existing employees or attract new recruits.

 Please get in touch with us by emailing firstname.lastname@example.org or calling our Apprenticeships Team on 0161 247 3720.